Chronic pain research resources for Canadian Veterans

 Overview

 Canadian Veterans experience chronic pain at twice the rate of civilians.
-The Chronic Pain Centre of Excellence (CPCoE) improves pain management for Veterans by funding research.
+The Chronic Pain Centre of Excellence for Canadian Veterans is a federally funded research centre improving pain management for Canadian Armed Forces members and Veterans across Canada.

-We created 4 animations and 2 companion infographics to help CPCoE communicate their mission and share key research findings with Veterans.
-The promotional and priority-setting animations explain how CPCoE partners with Veterans to prioritize research and mobilize knowledge.
-The 2 research animations highlight urgent gaps: the absence of sex and gender data in chronic pain studies, and the lack of Veteran-identified health data across Canada.
+The core promotional and priority-setting animations break down how CPCoE collaborates with Veterans to shape research and mobilize knowledge.
+Meanwhile, the two research-focused animations shine a light on urgent healthcare gaps: the absence of sex and gender data in chronic pain studies, and the critical lack of Veteran-identified health data across Canada.

 Approach